-In line with Article 68 of the Solvency II directive, the Society assesses whether the value of these participations are individually, or in aggregate, greater than 10% of total available own funds to determine any required deductions.
+In line with Article 68 of the Solvency II Delegated Regulation, the Society assesses whether the value of these participations are individually, or in aggregate, greater than 10% of total available own funds to determine any required deductions.

-Accordingly, in 2020, the value of the Society's holding in its participation Wesleyan Bank has been deducted from available own funds.
+Accordingly, as at 31 December 2021, the value of the Society's holding in its participation Wesleyan Bank has been deducted from available own funds.